ivanklee86/hello-world/README.md

 	and	cannot be modified.
 * description: a description for the `Entry`.
 * comment: a comment over the `Entry`.

+## Development

+### Local development
+1. Use `pipenv install` to create a virtualenv with requirements.
+2. Create a local database with `make database`.
+3. Start Flask server using `make run`.

+To run unit tests, add root dir to your PYTHONPATH (`export PYTHONPATH=".:$PYTHONPATH"`) and run tests with `py.test`.

+### Local deployment testing
+1. Run Hello World using gunicorn + Flask with `make run-gunicorn`.
+2. Sanity check app!
+3. Build local Docker image using `make build`.
+4. Run Docker image locally using `make run-docker`.

 ## Configuration